brucificus/SqlChic/Readme.md

 List Support
 ------------
-Dapper allow you to pass in IEnumerable<int> and will automatically parameterize your query.
+SqlChic allows you to pass in IEnumerable<int> and will automatically parameterize your query.

 For example: